 Hi and welcome to my Virtual Pipe Organ site!
 Here I'll share my experience about setting up a Virtual Pipe Organ mainly on the Linux platform.
 The samplesets I've created for GrandOrgue can also be found and freely downloaded here, as well as documents of my experience from creating the samplesets.

-Even if I'd like to have a real tracker organ at home it's simply not possible at the moment due to lack of both space and economy.
-But as a professional organist I want to be able to practice at home on both manuals and pedal.
+Even though I have a small single manual tracker organ at home I still find many uses for a virtual pipe organ.
+As a professional organist I sometimes want to be able to practice at home on two manuals and an independant pedal.
 Enter the Virtual Pipe Organ!

 There's a very good free (gnu/gpl) alternative named GrandOrgue (available both for Windows, Linux and even OS X) that I'm using and highly recommend for anyone interested in setting up a virtual pipe organ at home.